 This item is Not Returnable.

-Type 2 Diabetes: It is a condition where the body cannot make sufficient insulin, or the insulin that it makes doesn't work properly or is utilized by our body.
+Type 2 Diabetes: It is a condition where the body cannot make sufficient insulin or the insulin that it makes doesn't work properly or is utilized by our body.
 This can cause high blood sugar levels (hyperglycemia).
 Type 2 diabetes symptoms include increased thirst, frequent urination at night, slow wound healing, increased hunger, fatigue, and blurred vision.
 There may be weight gain in some cases, while in rare cases, weight loss may be observed.
-The complication of type 2 diabetes also includes neuropathy (nerve problems), nephropathy (kidney problems), and retinopathy (damaged retina of eyes or blindness), loss of limbs, sexual dysfunction, and increase the chance of heart attack or stroke.
+The complication of type 2 diabetes also include neuropathy (nerve problems), nephropathy (kidney problems), retinopathy (damaged retina of eyes or blindness), loss of limbs, sexual dysfunction, and an increase in the chance of heart attack or stroke.

 Met Janisha Tablet